PForet/PForet.github.io/_posts/2019-01-05-preparing-computer-science-interviews.md

 # Introduction to competitive programming for interviews

+Whether you want to become a researcher, a data scientist or a software engineer in the industry, you will probably have to clear live programming exercises during your interviews.
+There are several different formats:
+- Some timed hackerrank/leetcode challenges as a first interview, to screen candidates.
+- A remote interview on codepad while discussing with an interviewer by phone.
+- An onsite whiteboard interview

+Regardless of the type of interview that you are getting, the skills necessary to clear it are pretty much the same.
+However, it can be a daunting perspective, especially if you don't come from a computer science background.
+The good news is that these types of interviews are quite straightforward to practice, and some might say even fun!

-This file aims at giving an overview of the fundamentals needed to perform in coding interviews and competitive programming.
+This post aims at giving an overview of the fundamentals needed to perform in coding interviews and competitive programming.
 If you don't have enough time to cover the material before an incoming interview, take at least a quick glance at the complexity of the different data structures, then move directly to the recommended practice exercises (and do the graph exercises only if you have the time).
 The exercises can seem complicated at first, so don't panic, practice makes perfect.

+Also, you will have to pick a programing language to practice and do the interviews.
+Unless you have a **very** good reason to do otherwise (for instance: you spend the last 5 years to code in C++ daily), pick Python.

+You might read online that programming interviews are among the most difficult things on earth, and require a huge amount of preparation.
+I've sometimes read on r/cscareerquestions that 2000 hours (!) of leetcode preparation are necessary to have a shot at Google, Facebook or other top firms.
+Don't get distracted by this kind of unfounded claims.
+Work on it until you feel comfortable and have the tools necessary to tackle new problems, but don't overdo it.
+It's far more useful to work on some real-life stuff, such as contributing to open-source projects or doing a little bit of research on the side.
+{: .notice--warning}

+**Why I'm writing this:** I've interviewed quite a lot, securing offers from the very top hedge funds and tech firms.
+While previous experiences are usually what make the cut, clearing the coding interviews are a necessary part of the process.
+I also regularly interview applicants for the Master of Financial Engineering of UC Berkeley, so I can offer both perspectives.
+I believe that the right amount of focused preparation can make anyone as prepared as a computer science graduate in that regard, so I want to share some advice!
+{: .notice--info}

 ## Data structures